stated-tech/Grants-Program/applications/root.md

 - **Estimated duration:** 1 month
 - **FTE:**  2
 - **Costs:** 10,000 USD

-Our team will need an adapted computer (8 cores, 8 to 16Go RAM, 1To SSD) to run nodes efficiently.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |